 “Optimove is a great segmentation tool, which we use to plan, execute, measure, and optimize our marketing activities.
 It uses a very clever algorithm of segmenting customers based on their behavior, which allows us to send the right offer to the right group of customers, increasing the pick-up rate.

-Optimove provides easy to read and transparent analytics, which allow us to check the performance of each campaign separately as well as compare target groups and analyse customers' migration.
+Optimove provides easy-to-read and transparent analytics, which allows us to check the performance of each campaign separately as well as compare target groups and analyze customers' migration.

 Our account managers are always helpful, they systematically provide team training and assist us in resolving issues.”

 The Journey creator can be improved by introducing a lifelong control group, to allow the cross-comparison between different journeys.
 Also, insights gained through Optibot's recommendations can be further improved to become more tailored to Gaming or Retail, depending on which industry the operator belongs to.

 Data can sometimes seem infinite.
 Cutting through all that noise to find what exactly you’re looking for can be a Herculean task, especially if you have all your data spread across disparate systems.
 CDPs act like a map when assembling all that data and pointing out which way to go.

 Want to keep your customers happy?
 Check out our guide on database marketing to see how you can market to your audience smarter.

 Ninisha is a Content Marketing Specialist at G2.
 When she’s not reading up on Marketing, she’s busy creating music, videos, and a bunch of sweet treats.
 She likes to believe that she’s a pantomath on all things related to Britney Spears.

 Customer data analysis is all about getting a better understanding of who your customer is at...

 Subscribe to keep your fingers on the tech pulse.